What to Expect After Getting Your COVID-19 Vaccine

 As more vaccines become available to the general public, it's important to know when you're considered fully vaccinated, what you can and can't do after you become fully vaccinated, and how to continue to protect others who might not have gotten vaccinated yet.
 Until we know more about those questions, everyone — even people who’ve had their vaccines — should continue taking basic prevention steps when recommended.

 Want to learn more?
 Visit our article on what you need to know about the COVID-19 vaccine.
-For more information on COVID-19 vaccine distribution, click here.

 Source: CDC